Rotherham, Doncaster and South Humber NHS foundation Trust manual for safe and secure handling of medicines.

 11.1.2 Dose

 The DOSE must be expressed in metric units.
 Quantities of less than 1 gram must be written as milligrams.
-Decimal points should not be used, for example 500mg not 0.5g so as to avoid confusion.
+Decimal points should not be used, for example 500mg not 0.5g to avoid confusion.
 Whenever a decimal point is necessary, the prescriber and the practitioner administering the drug must exercise great care.
 The terms microgram and nanogram must not be abbreviated but must be printed in full and used for quantities less than one milligram.
-Liquid preparations should show the DOSE in milligrams or micrograms OR the strength of the preparation and the dose in milliliters.
+Liquid preparations should show the dose in milligrams or micrograms or the strength of the preparation and the dose in millilitres.

-With regards to the prescribing of insulin this must always be prescribed as units, and in line with the NPSA alert on insulin it must not be prescribed using the abbreviations U or IU
+In regard to the prescribing of insulin this must always be prescribed as units, and in line with the NPSA alert on insulin it must not be prescribed using the abbreviations U or IU.

 11.1.3 Dosage forms